The Best Way to Fight a Cold

 If you smell onions in someone's socks over the next few weeks, do not be alarmed.
 That person is probably just fighting a cold.

-Is the mighty common cold so wimpy that it can be defeated by a rubber ducky, menthol, socks, and a few lit candles?
+Is the common cold really so wimpy that it can be defeated by a menthol, socks, and a bubble bath?
+Luckily, science is here to help.
 The answer lies in an interesting piece of research by Dr. Bruce Barrett at the University of Wisconsin.

 In Barrett's study, cold sufferers were split into four groups-one group was given no pills, a second and third group were each given Echinacea or a placebo but were not told which pill they received, and a fourth group was given Echinacea and was told it was Echinacea.
 Each participant was asked to rate the effectiveness of the medicinal herb Echinacea.

-The results: The illnesses of people who believed in Echinacea and received pills were considerably shorter and less severe-regardless of whether or not the pills contained Echinacea.
+The results were surprising: The illnesses of people who believed in Echinacea and received pills were considerably shorter and less severe-regardless of whether or not the pills contained Echinacea.

-What does that mean for you?
-“A positive outlook matters,” Barrett says.
+What does that mean?
+"A positive outlook matters," says Barrett.
 If someone believes a cold remedy works, it just might.
 No one knows for sure why.
 Barrett says that the manner in which the brain stimulates healing mechanisms through positive expectations is not entirely understood.
-But this certainly helps explain why there is a seemingly endless list of pharmaceuticals, alternative treatments, and quirky homemade solutions for treating the common cold.
+But this certainly helps explain why there is a seemingly endless list of pharmaceuticals, alternative treatments, and quirky home remedies for treating the common cold.